The Victorian Global Innovation Challenge is a Centre run program that brings the world of global innovation to high school student projects.

 >>"identifying participant passions & engagement, linking learning to global innovation resources, and evidencing the deployment at scale"<<

 Dr William Ritter and Publisher E.W.
 Scripps modernized science education in the United States after World War I, they recognized that science competitions in schools would incentivize a generation to contribute to building society and the economy.
-Nearly 100 years later, the Centre of Applied Innovation at Melbourne Polytechnic is transforming their concept of the Society for Science and its scholastic “Science Fairs” into its Global Innovation Challenge program.
+Nearly 100 years later, the Centre of Applied Innovation is transforming their concept of the Society for Science and its scholastic “Science Fairs” into its Global Innovation Challenge program.
 The Global Innovation Challenge and Global Innovation Commons are licensed from M·CAM Global Holdings LLC and are made available with the generous support of Dr. David E. Martin.
 In the Global Innovation Challenge, students and their mentors and instructors are given unprecedented access to over $2 trillion of global innovation and engineering disclosures from governments and industries around the world to apply to student-defined challenges.

 With over 88 million disclosures of the innovation from across the globe – including all the design specifications, instructions on engineering and components, and commercial activities around every technology – students and their mentors can apply science, engineering and design learning to real world, relevant issues relevant to them.
 Linking their classroom learning to the world that impacts them, the Global Innovation Challenge program takes students through a journey including:

 - Deep awareness of materials, energy, and their application;

 - Examination of contexts in which innovation can emerge and be deployed;

 - Access to global industry and research experts to assist in design and implementation;

 - Linkage to financial and technological resources that enable the scaling of ideas;

 - Just-in-time synthesis of tools and materials to prototype and fabricate technology; and,